NemoHostem/CNN_Source_of_Light/README.md

 - Improved the CNN structure and made minor optimizations, such as changed input size to 64x64x3.

 ### Sprint 4
+- Created a filtered dataset, which masks images with color intensities
+- Overall testing different saved models
+- Created a visualization part for testing, which visualizes ground truth and estimated value with image

 ### Sprint 5